 Difference between Modern and Contemporary Art

 Modern art is a term that signifies the philosophy and style of the artworks produced during the 1890-1960 era.
-The main objective of Modern art was to set aside the traditions of the past and put more emphasis on experimentation with new perspective of seeing the world.
+The main objective of Modern art was to set aside the traditions of the past and put more emphasis on experimentation with a new perspective of seeing the world.
 People often get confused with the word ‘modern’, as a term to describe something new and fashionable, but rather it refers to the artworks produced during the time period mentioned above

 Contemporary art is the art produced by living artists, who produce the most up-to-date artworks.
-By definition, Contemporary Art refers to work of arts made since the aftermath of World War II and is used to describe the works of artists still living and creating art works.
-Contemporary art took the main ingredients of Modern Art into greater heights by focusing more on social, economic and political matters, and also uses diverse materials and mediums to produce art work.
+By definition, Contemporary Art refers to work of arts made since the aftermath of World War II and is used to describe the works of artists still living and creating artworks.
+Contemporary art took the main ingredients of Modern Art into greater heights by focusing more on social, economic and political matters, and also uses diverse materials and mediums to produce artwork.

 How Modern Art ushered a new era in the world of art?

 The Modernism movement introduced many fresh concepts in the world of art.
-All of a sudden many artists started exploring dreams, symbolism and personal iconography as their signature.
+All of a sudden many artists started exploring dreams, symbolism, and personal iconography as their signature.
 Modern artists also experimented with the expressive use of color, non-traditional materials and mediums.

 Pablo Picasso for one devised a new style of painting called Cubism known for its geometric forms.
-The innovative invention of film camera expanded the evolution of modern art – The introduction of the art photography in the 1830’s presented artists a new medium for illustrating the world.
+The innovative invention of the film camera expanded the evolution of modern art – The introduction of the art photography in the 1830’s presented artists a new medium for illustrating the world.

 Characteristics and Leading Figures of Modern Art

-Modern Art is used to convey the era of ‘Modernism’, a time where art is described with various terms ending with ‘ism’s’ such as; Fauvism, Impressionism, Post-Impressionism, Dadaism, Cubism, Surrealism, Expressionism, Pop Art and many other art movements.
+Modern Art is used to conveying the era of ‘Modernism’, a time where art is described with various terms ending with ‘ism’s’ such as; Fauvism, Impressionism, Post-Impressionism, Dadaism, Cubism, Surrealism, Expressionism, Pop Art and many other art movements.
 All of it formed the foundation of Modernism Art.
 These art movements were influenced by a number of factors like; African and Asian Art, Light, Culture, History etc.